pashacraydon/react-books/README.md

 6. /router.js

     Create routes in this file.
 Use Reacts router <Link> to create links that use routes.
-It is best practice to use routes for displaying pages of content so that links can be created for them and the browser history (back button) works for them.
+It is best practice to use routes for displaying pages of content so that people can link to them and the browser history (back button) works for them.